This firm appears in the Who's Who Legal 100 2013

 Click on the name of a lawyer below to view their profile.
 Lawyers shaded in purple have professional biographies in one or more practice areas.

 Click on an Office to view Lawyers in that location.

 Crowell & Moring, according to its own mission statement, is staffed by professionals wishing to offer something different from the usual corporate environment.
 Lawyers at the firm embrace the challenge of complex law and “treat clients the way they themselves would like to be treated”.
 The firm has flourished under this philosophy and now consists of more than 500 lawyers in nine offices in Europe and the US as well as two associate offices in Cairo and Riyadh.
 Crowell & Moring garners 27 listings in 11 chapters, demonstrating the firm’s leading reputation in the market.

 |Practice Area Breakdown|

-Further listings in our competition, insurance, oil and gas, regulatory communications and trade and customs chapters, demonstrate the broad-ranging expertise at the firm.
+With additional listings in the arbitration, competition, insurance and reinsurance, regulatory communications and trade and customs chapters, Crowell & Moring demonstrates the broad expertise of the firm.

 It is not possible to buy entry into any Who's Who Legal publication